-The approach from the street is attractive: the entrance under a limestone arch leads to a narrow courtyard with a waterfall, which is floodlit at night and can be seen from the restaurant.
+The approach from the street is attractive: the entrance under a limestone arch (and past the hotel's newer wine bar, Cask - see separate entry) leads to a narrow courtyard with a waterfall, which is floodlit at night and can be seen from the restaurant.
 This impressive natural feature makes a very unusual USP for a city centre restaurant and tables are set up in the courtyard beside the waterfall in fine weather, making a romantic setting in summer.

 Large windows and high ceilings make for a bright and airy feeling in the reception and restaurant areas – and, with stonework and brick walls, a pleasantly green outlook (complete with the waterfall) and modern darkwood furniture all providing character, the atmosphere is definitely 'independent restaurant' rather than 'hotel dining room'.

 A range of menus is offered at different times, including an early dinner, a 7-course Tasting Menu and the main à la carte.